Home insurance and property types

 Self-build homes

-Self-building your own home can be expensive and slow, which means having specialist self-build cover could be a lifesaver.
+Building your own home can be expensive and slow, so having specialist self-build cover could be a lifesaver.
 It can protect you against theft, flood or fire damage, as well as liability to the public and your employees.

 High value homes